JaviDoria/Credit-Card-Project/README.md

 **The fourth step** Following the plan, I developed a Machine Learning model.
 I decided to use a classification model, specifically a Logistic Regression model, for this project.
 After training the model, I reviewed its performance metrics.
 All the process is detailed in this Jupyter Notebook --> [CC_Model.ipynb](https://github.com/JaviDoria/Credit-Card-Project/blob/8c59055dacbe30c6841313eee80cad52ca735593/CC_Model.ipynb)

-Once I got all the process finished, I continued with the final step.
+Once I had finished all the steps, I continued with the final one.

 **The Fifth step** I used Streamlit to deploy a user-friendly app, designed to help workers quickly and easily determine if a customer qualifies for this product.
 The code for the app is this --> [CC_APP.py](https://github.com/JaviDoria/Credit-Card-Project/blob/8c59055dacbe30c6841313eee80cad52ca735593/CC_APP.py)